Feature-Attending Recurrent Modules for Generalization in Reinforcement Learning: Introduction

+Objects can be described by subsets of features over space and time.
+We conjecture that weak inductive biases for capturing subsets of features over space and time may enable agents that can flexibly incorporate objects into state across a wide range of environments.

-We propose \textit{\modelname~(\modelabb)}, a state representation learning architecture for discovering task-relevant \schemata. \revision{\modelabb~learns perceptual schemas that are \emph{distributed} across multiple, smaller recurrent modules.
-To consider why this might be helpful, consider the benefits of using word embeddings.
-A word embedding can represent more information than a one-hot encoding of the same dimension because it can represent different patterns of word usage with the same dimension.
-Analogously, learning multiple modules enables FARM to represent different patterns of an agent's experience---i.e. different perceptual schemas---with the same module.} To maximize the expressivity of the patterns a module can represent, each module employs a novel \textit{dynamic feature attention} mechanism to dynamically attends to important features in the agent's observation.
-When combined with spatio-temporal features, our results suggest that the \schemata~\modelabb~discovers capture diverse structures including object motions, 3D objects, and spatial-relationships between objects.
-To have the modules coordinate what they attend to, they share information using transformer-style attention~\citep{vaswani2017attention}.
+We propose \textit{\modelname~(\modelabb)}, a simple but flexible architecture for learning state representations when tasks share object-induced structural regularities. \modelabb~learns state representations that are \emph{distributed} across multiple, smaller recurrent modules.
+To help motivate this, consider word embeddings.
+A word embedding can represent more information than a one-hot encoding of the same dimension because subsets of dimensions can coordinate activity to represent different patterns of word usage.
+Analogously, learning multiple modules enables \modelabb~to coordinate subsets of modules to represent different temporal segments in an agent's experiences.
+To capture general object-induced patterns, modules select observation information to update with by \revisionthr{applying a mask to the channels of spatiotemporal observation features}.